-The idea of automatic doors came around in the mid-1950s, when they saw manual swing doors were difficult to used in the strong winds of Corpus Christi, Texas.
+The idea of automatic doors came around in the mid-1950s when they saw manual swing doors were difficult to use in the strong winds of Corpus Christi, Texas.
 For years people have relied on automatic doors for more than just easy operation and it is still an oddity to think that businesses aren’t using them.

 The Disability and Discrimination Act Part 3, Provision of Services, became law on the 1st October 2004.
 From this date, the requirements for service providers to make “Reasonable adjustments” to their buildings to ensure disabled people can access services was changed.